 Bureau of Research-Consultative services are provided to the university, individual faculty members, doctoral students, public schools and other educational organizations.
-Services include aid in preparing statistical designs, drafting of research proposals, seeking out sources of research funds and grants, dissemination of research reports, and aid in other phases of research and development.
+Services include aid in preparing statistical designs, drafting of proposals for research funds and grants, dissemination of research reports, and aid in other phases of research and development.
 University and public school organizations are assisted in planning test programs, large scale research projects, innovative projects, and program evaluation.